natebarksdale/natebarksdale.github.io/src/content/blog/2010-04-01-map-work-by-shannon-rankin.md

 description: Exploring the captivating art of Shannon Rankin, who transforms cut-up maps into thought-provoking collages that challenge our perceptions of geography and connection.
 emoji: 🗺️
 tags:
-  - 🖼️ Collages
+  - ♻️ Repurposing
   - 🌍 Cartography
+  - 🎨 Art
+  - 🌍 Culture
-  - ✂️ Artistry
+  - 💡 Ideas
 haiku: |
   Maps cut and reformed,
   New worlds emerge from the scraps,